 Check Your Financial Adviser Now (and Every Year) or Regret It Later

-Fewer than 10% of investors use free background checks like Investor.gov, BrokerCheck or IAPD to check their financial advisers’ backgrounds.
+Fewer than 10% of investors use such free background checks as Investor.gov, BrokerCheck or IAPD to check their financial advisers’ backgrounds.
 These online tools are easy to use and full of important information, so get clicking.

-As I work with several upcoming rookies in this year’s NFL, NBA, MLB and NHL drafts, I’m noticing the lack of financial literacy in the professional athlete community – especially rookies.
+As I worked with several rookies who took part in this year’s NFL, NBA, MLB and NHL drafts, I noticed the lack of financial literacy in the professional athlete community – especially rookies.
 It’s insane the trust level they give to agents as well as those in their inner circle.

 But it’s not an isolated problem.
 Financial knowledge across the United States is weak overall, and a December 2019 FINRA Foundation “Investors in the United States” report (opens in new tab) revealed only a third of respondents are able to answer more than half of the 10 investing quiz questions correctly.
 In addition, 14% of respondents did not think they paid any investment fees.
 But the most shocking answer by far was that free investor-related tools – such as BrokerCheck and Investor.gov – are used by fewer than 10% of investors!